 - There may be some noticeable specular noise on the surface of the robot due to poor sampling of the indirect specular component of the robot's shader.
-Increasing the Specular value to 2 or 3 helps resolve this noise and to create a cleaner looking render.
+Increasing the specular samples to 2 or 3 helps resolve this noise and to create a cleaner looking render.

 Sampling and noise